SUMMEr 2019 session

 Ports and harbors are places where culture and ideas are exchanged.
-From Norwegian sea spells to Ukrainian Rusalka songs, Headlands Community Folk Ensemble is a vocal arts project exploring song traditions from Iceland, Eastern Europe, the British Isles, the Baltics, Scandinavia, and the Caucasus.
-Following ancient trade routes over land and sea, we will also explore the folklore, history, and ethnographic context of each song while simultaneously developing our ensemble skills: blending, vocal placement and quality, pitch, pronunciation, and various vocal techniques unique to each tradition.
+From Norwegian sea spells to Irish sean-nós songs, Headlands Community Folk Ensemble is a women’s vocal arts project exploring song traditions from Iceland, Eastern Europe, the British Isles, the Baltics, Scandinavia, and the Caucasus.
+Following ancient trade routes over land and sea, we will also explore the folklore, history, and ethnographic context of each song while simultaneously honing our ensemble skills: blending, vocal placement and quality, pitch, pronunciation, and various vocal techniques unique to each tradition.
 Kristine Barrett directs the ensemble.

 DATES: 4 Tuesday evenings, 7:00-9:00pm; August 6th – 27th

 COST: $80-100 sliding scale

 Though participation in the choir is by audition or invitation only, previous singing experience is not necessary.
-Persons interested in auditioning should send a simple raw a cappella audio (mp3) or video recording (online links) of one or two vocal pieces showcasing the singer's ability.
-All genders and ages are welcome.
+Persons interested in auditioning should send a simple, raw a cappella audio (mp3) or video recording (online links) of one-two vocal pieces showcasing the singer's ability.
 Send inquiries and/or audition materials here.
 Space is limited to twelve singers.

 For successful auditionees, Kristine Barrett will send details and password for registration at the link below.